 Monica Lovett-Groat | Assistant Coach

-Monica Lovett-Groat is in her second season as assistant coach at American University.
-She brings expertise in goalkeeping, mental and physical player development
+Monica Lovett-Groat was hired as an assistant coach for women's soccer at American University in 2016.
+She brings expertise in goalkeeping, mental and physical player development.

 Lovett-Groat brings a wealth of experience to the Eagles after playing at both the Division I (Northwest State University) and NAIA (St. Thomas University, Lindenwood University and Bluefield College) level during her collegiate career.